-Victoria, BC – The Capital Regional District (CRD), in partnership with its unions, Canadian Union of Public Employees (CUPE) Local 1978 and United Steelworkers (USW) Local 1-1937, are recognizing NAOSH (North American Occupational Safety & Health) Week from May 2 – 8, 2010.
+Victoria, BC– The Capital Regional District (CRD), in partnership with its unions, Canadian Union of Public Employees (CUPE) Local 1978 and United Steelworkers (USW) Local 1-1937, are recognizing North American Occupational Safety & Health (NAOSH) Week from May 4 – 10.

-NAOSH Week is an annual initiative led by the Canadian Society of Safety Engineering (CSSE) in partnership with the Canadian Centre for Occupational Health and Safety (CCOHS) and Human Resources and Skills Development Canada (HRSDC), in concert with the American Society of Safety Engineers and partners in Mexico.
-NAOSH Week challenges employers, employees, the general public and all partners in occupational health and safety to focus on preventing injury and illness in the workplace. www.naosh.org
+NAOSH Week is a continent-wide annual initiative led by the Canadian Society of Safety Engineering (CSSE) in partnership with the Canadian Centre for Occupational Health and Safety (CCOHS).
+The goal of NAOSH Week is to focus the attention of employers, employees and the general public on the importance of preventing injury and illness in the workplace, at home and in the community.